vertefra/Elm-test/README.md

-# Test Kubernetes deployemnts with Helm and ArgoCD.
+# Test Kubernetes deployements with Helm and ArgoCD.

 Goal for this project is a CI/CD pipeline that will deliver on two different Kubernetes clusters, simulating a staging environment and a production environment.